Why Loyalty Programs Need To Be Personalized

 Sam’s Club did a great job of this with their cashback onboarding video, which included the customer’s exact reward amount and step-by-step instructions — with visual aids — on how to redeem it.

-2) An Offer With Their Name On It
+2) An Offer With Their Name on It

 A popular way to keep customers engaged is to send them offers regularly.
 To ensure these offers catch your members’ attention, add a touch of personalization.